 - What is entanglement?
 One of the most bizarre theoretical concepts and later observations of quantum theory is entanglement.
 It is a way that the state of two small particles can stay entangled even when separated and at a distance.
 The state of one of these particles can depend on the state of another.
 This ability of two separate objects to share a state is what Einstein colorfully called “spooky action at a distance.”
 Don’t ask anyone to explain it.
 But it has been proven to work even from Earth to a satellite in space.
 The challenges are that these entangled particles are very small and hard to manage, manipulate and measure.

 - What is Quantum Supremacy?
 This is a term the community has coalesced around to reflect the time when a computer based on quantum effects can do something, anything, better than a traditional computer.
-Many researchers believe this is far off, with the guess being that largely due to current error rates it could take a 100 qubit computer.
-After achieving quantum supremacy, it will be pretty clear that quantum computers on on a path to doing something functionally useful.
+Google made a claim of quantum supremacy, but in reality their claim was not for compute on a useful purpose.
+Still it was exciting and helped prove that research is making progress.

 - What Really Works?
 Most of the info above could have been written in 1981 when Richard Feynman conceptualized the field of simulating physics using computers.
 But since then research activities by governments, academia and industry have been making advancements in the study of quantum effects for computing and fantastic demonstrations of potential have been made.
 At the time of this writing, no true quantum computer has been used to solve any real world problem.
 There have been promising accomplishments in the lab, but error rates in measuring and computing have just been too large to deliver real results.